Sound and data parameters

 Dimensions of data that can be converted to sound

-• Scaling Mathematical relationship between data and audio parameters, such as linear or logarithmic.
+• Scaling arrow-up-right-and-arrow-down-left-from-center Mathematical relationship between data and audio parameters, such as linear or logarithmic.

 Audio Choices